SUJANAKUMARI/EDA-PROJECT-3/README.md

 ## Acknowledgment

- I would like to express my special thanks of gratitude to my Mentor, "Ms. Swetha Sutar" for the guidance and support by giving some reference articles by which I was very much succesful in understanding and completing my project.
+ I would like to express my special thanks of gratitude to my Mentor, "Ms. Swetha Sutar" and Mr. Desmond Onam for the guidance and support by giving some reference articles by which I was very much succesful in understanding and completing my project.